husseinelkheshen/Blockchain-Ticket-Platform/README.md

 ### Discussion

 We have not altered anything significantly from our original plan.
-We will be, however, adding numerous additional components in order to truly sure up the security of our blockchain infrastructure, and in order to ensure scalability as if our platform were to be implemented in real life (e.g. robust creation of QR codes, proper privacy constraints).
+We will be, however, adding numerous additional components in order to truly sure up the security of our blockchain infrastructure, and in order to ensure scalability as if our platform were to be implemented in real life (e.g. more robust creation of QR codes, proper privacy constraints).

 It will be difficult to properly unit test **Explore**, as proper functioning will be adaptively based on user preferences established over a history of their use of the platform.
 However, we will do everything possible to test proper form of inputs and outputs, as well as basic cases of learning.